Tusya-Sereda/chat-mern/README.md

 # chat-mern

-This application is written using technologies such as ReactJS, Redux-Toolkit, Redux-Persist, Socket.io , NodeJS, Express.
+This application is written using technologies such as ReactJS, Redux-Toolkit, Redux-Persist, Socket.io , NodeJS, Express, MongoDB, Cloudinary.

 Part of the backend can be started using the command `npm run dev`.
 Part of the frontend can be started using the command `npm start`.